IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-script.md

 <summary>Summary</summary>

-In this demo, we saw how a company uses IBM watsonx Orchestrate to reuse and expose their deployed ODM decisions services to improve employee productivity.
+In this demo, we saw how a company uses IBM watsonx Orchestrate to leverage and expose existing ODM decisions services in new applications to improve employee productivity.

-We used the discovery service to connect to a production ODM execution server environment.
-We also used the discovery service to create a new skill that's able to invoke rule-based decisions.
-We created a composite skill that's able to orchestrate different skills, mapping their respective inputs and outputs automatically.
-Finally, we used language recognition to invoke this composite application using conversational UIs.
+We used the watsonx Orchestrate discovery service to connect to a production ODM execution server environment to explore all availabe decisions.
+We also used the discovery service to create a new skill that is able to invoke these rule-based decisions.
+We created a composite skill that is able to orchestrate different skills, mapping their respective inputs and outputs automatically.
+Finally, we used watsonx Orchestrate language recognition to invoke this composite application using conversational UIs.

 ODM's capabilities are used by our customers today to manage hundreds of thousands of business rules in their organizations and execute them in a robust, scalable environment.
-Skills can be configured so that they execute a specific deployment version of the rules, or the latest deployed ones at any time.
+With watsonx Orchestrtae, skills can be configured to execute  either a specific  version of the rules or the latest deployed one.

-watsonx Orchestrate is the new intelligent generation of tools that leverages your existing IBM automation assets and reuses them in modern, scalable, and easy-to-use environments.
+Watsonx Orchestrate belongs to a new intelligent generation of tools that leverages your existing IBM Automation assets to reuse them in modern, scalable, and easy-to-use environments.

 Thank you for attending today’s presentation.